- Home

 If you’re in the mood for something sweet, warming, and filling, rice pudding usually does the trick.

 The idea of making rice pudding in a slow cooker might sound odd, as it doesn’t take long to cook on the hob.
-But it’s actually a great way to make sure the rice is deliciously plump and the sauce luxuriously creamy…all without really having to lift a finger.
+But it’s a great way to make sure the rice is deliciously plump and the sauce luxuriously creamy…without really having to lift a finger.

 This rice pudding from Slow Cooker Club is incredibly tasty and will last in the fridge for up to three days.

-Simply tip your rice into the slow cooker; add milk, double cream, butter, sugar, and vanilla essence; and cook for three hours on low.
-The end result will be a rich and indulgent dessert that tastes far more expensive than it is!
+Simply tip your rice into the slow cooker; add milk, double cream, butter, sugar, and vanilla essence; then cook for three hours on low heat.
+The result will be a rich and indulgent dessert that tastes far more expensive than it is.

 6. Harissa chicken and chickpea stew